john-kurkowski/dotfiles/.docs/PROJECT_LOCAL_CONFIGURATION.md

 projects without enforced code style, autofix can inflict a ton of noise.

 I'm already using [direnv](https://direnv.net/) dotfiles for per-project environment variables.
-The following pair of files can customize Vim when it's editing files within that repo.
-For example, to disable Prettier for all files within that repo.
+The following 2 dotfiles can customize Vim when it's editing files within that project folder.
+For example, to disable Prettier for all files within that project.

 ```sh
 # .envrc